Updated: October 2019

 If I find albums with water damage or mold, I move on right away.

 Water damage usually shows up as white or grey stains on the record.
-The record lable is also a good indicator of water damage.
+The record label is also a good indicator of water damage.

 If it’s blistered or lifting up around the edges, you can be guaranteed the record has come in contact with water for an extended period.

-Although, I did take a chance on a record once that had it’s lable lifted on the edges…
+Although, I did take a chance on a record once that had its label lifted on the edges…